- About Us

 To elucidate the benefits of living trusts and when people should consider setting them up, below, we’ll answer some of the most common questions about these estate planning tools.

-When you are ready to set up a living trust or resolve any estate planning issue, contact an experienced Denver trust attorney at Phillips & Blow, PC.
-Our lawyers are here to make sure that you pick the right living trust that works for you as well as for your family.
+When you are ready to set up a living trust or resolve any estate planning issue, contact an experienced Denver trust attorney at Colorado Estate Matters, Ltd. Our lawyers are here to make sure that you pick the right living trust that works for you as well as for your family.

 A – Also referred to as intervivos trusts and revocable living trusts, living trusts are estate planning tools that designate a third party (the trustee) to manage certain assets (the trust funds/assets) behalf of another party (the trust beneficiary).
 With living trusts, the trustmaker can be the trustee, and the terms of the trust can be altered as long as the trustmaker is alive.